profsmucker/ta-works/taworks/README.md

     * verify Expectations and bottom link work
     * verify submission of applications brings you to application submitted page
     * verify you cannot press back from there
+    * verify that entering preferenece of 4 will trigger error message on submit (currently a bug, you will see)
     * verify rating 0 will not give a enter reason button
     * verify ratings greater than 0 will give reason button
     * verify you can press enter reason multiple times and the previous entered information is saved